Reproducible Research Repository

 PRWP

-Reproducibility package for Labor Demand In The Shadow Of Generative Ai: Evidence From The U.S. Job Market
+Reproducibility package for Labor Demand in the Age of Generative AI: Early Evidence from the U.S. Job Posting Data

 2025